 The primary markets for the Corporation's aerospace products are Canada, the United States, the United Kingdom and other parts of Europe.
 The Corporation serves both the commercial and defence aerospace markets.
-In 2020, for the Aerospace segment, 53.8% of revenues were derived from commercial markets (2019 - 68%, 2018 - 69%) while 46.2% of revenues related to defence markets (2019 - 32%, 2018 - 31%).
+In 2021, 52% of revenues were derived from commercial markets (2020 - 54%, 2019 - 68%) while 48% of revenues related to defence markets (2020 - 46%, 2019 - 32%).

-In 2020, revenues to the Corporation's principal customers represented approximately 28.3% of the Corporation's consolidated revenues.
+In 2021, revenues to the Corporation's principal customers represented approximately 31% of the Corporation's consolidated revenues.
 Principal customers are customers of the Corporation that individually represented more than 10% of such revenues.

-For the year ended December 31, 2020, direct sales to Boeing represented approximately 9% of total Corporation revenues.
-Boeing resumed low rate production of its 737 MAX aircraft in May 2020 and in November 2020 the aircraft was certified by the FAA to return-to-service.
-Boeing announced plans to slowly ramp up production during 2021 and 2022 reaching a possible peak rate of 40 aircraft per month in 2023.
-The final rate may be influenced by lack of consumer confidence in the aircraft possibly resulting in a decrease in the build rates Boeing has planned.
-Prior to the aircraft grounding, Boeing was anticipating reaching 57.7 aircraft per month in 2019.
-In 2020, direct sales to Airbus represented approximately 19% of total Corporation revenues.
-Following a temporary suspension of operations in early 2020 due to COVID-19, Airbus resumed operations and A320 build rates of 40 per month were reached by the end of 2020, which were higher than industry experts predicted.
-In January 2021, Airbus announced that A320 build rates will increase to 43 per month starting July 2021, 45 per month starting October 2021, 49 per month starting January 2022 and then 55 per month in mid 2022.
-During the year, Airbus canceled the A320 engine exhaust design program due to lack of orders.
-Magellan was a risk sharing partner on the program, it had designed the new exhaust module at the time of program cancellation.
-The contract had a potential to exceed \$200 million over 10 years for the Corporation.
+For the year ended December 31, 2021, direct sales to Boeing represented approximately 9% of total Corporation revenues, with the 737, 767 and 777 aircraft programs being key programs for the Corporation.
+Boeing resumed low rate production of its 737 MAX aircraft in May 2020 and received FAA return-to-service certification in November 2020.
+By the end of 2021, the 737 production rate reached 17 per month.
+In 2022, the rate is planned to ramp from 24 per month to 31 per month.
+Boeing is also expected to deliver in 2022, the balance of 450 new undelivered 737 MAX aircraft that were originally grounded.
+The 777X aircraft certification was delayed in 2021 to late-2023, pushing entry-into-service ("EIS") to 2024 and causing the 777 build rate to be dropped from 3 per month to 2 per month.
+Boeing's launch of the 777-8 freighter variant is expected to further delay the EIS of the 777X passenger variant.
+Boeing restarted 787 production in January 2022 at 2 aircraft per month, following a number of 2021 production/delivery pauses due to quality issues.

+In 2021, direct sales to Airbus represented approximately 22% of total Corporation revenues with the A320, A321, A330 and A350 aircraft programs being key programs for the Corporation.
+Following a temporary suspension of operations in early 2020 due to COVID-19, Airbus resumed operations and subsequently reached a build rate of 40 A320's per month by the end of the year.
+This increase in build rates were higher than industry experts had predicted considering the dramatic effects of the COVID-19 pandemic on the travel industry.
+In 2021, Airbus A320 build rates increased to 43 per month starting July 2021 and to 45 per month starting in October 2021.
+The build rate increased to 49 per month in January 2022 and a build rate of 54 per month is planned for the fourth quarter of 2022.
+By the close of 2021, the A330 build rate was at 2.2 aircraft per month and the A350 rate at 5 aircraft per month.
+Both rates continue into 2022.
 See "Risks Inherent in Magellan's Business - Cancellations, reductions or delays in customer orders may adversely affect the Corporation's results of operations".
-And "Risks Inherent in Magellan's Business - The loss of one of the Corporation's key customers could have a material adverse effect on the Corporation".
+And "Risks Inherent in Magellan's Business - The loss of one of the Corporation's key customers could have a material adverse effect on the Corporation"